ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 - Assign all feature columns (excluding status) to the DataFrame X and the target variable (status) to the Series Y.
 - Print both X and Y to inspect their contents.
 - Iterate over the feature column names and prints each one, which can be useful for later use, such as in creating user interfaces or web applications.

+### Splitting data into Train and Test data
+- Split the Parkinson's disease dataset into training and testing sets, with 80% of the data for training and 20% for testing.
+- Standardize the features by fitting a StandardScaler to the training data and transforming both the training and testing data.
+This ensures that the features have a mean of 0 and a standard deviation of 1, which can improve the performance of many machine learning algorithms.
+- Print the shapes of the original, training, and testing feature sets to verify the split.